mburns/nomic/rules/rule209.md

 Author: Peter Suber <peters@earlham.edu>
 Status: Accepted
 Type: Mutable
+Tags: meta
 ---

 # Rule

-At no time may there be more than 25 mutable rules.
+At no time may there be more than `25` mutable rules.

 # Copyright